 The built-in language used by a smart contract.

-The main operations in the protocol are transactions (to transfer funds or to execute smart contracts), accusations, activations, delegations, endorsements and originations.
+The main kinds of operations in the protocol are transactions (to transfer funds or to execute smart contracts), accusations, activations, delegations, attestations, and originations.
+For the full list of operations, see Blocks and Operations.

 - Originated account